Here's the story... and an exciting way for you to claim your detox miracle:

 In fact, when news of the Fukushima disaster hit, we were flooded with phone calls at Powerful Living by our customers, begging for potassium iodide.
 Sadly, we had to turn them away.
 To our great shame, we weren't any more prepared than most folks as we just didn't see this meltdown coming.
 We have worked very hard since then to overcome that oversight on our part.

-I could go on and on about High-Cation Survival Clay and have.
+I could go on and on about this blend of High-Cation Survival Clays and have.

 But what you have just read is merely a brief overview of its properties and historical uses.
 Many books have been written about the benefits of clay.
 But here's what you should take away from all this: you need Survival Clay.
 Why?
 With all the dangers in the world today... it's not a luxury.
 If you truly want to be ready for hard-core trouble...
 Survival Clay is CRUCIAL!

 I personally use Survival Clay as a detox bath and as a base for all kinds of survival poultices.
 (One of my favorites is to mix tea tree oil with this stuff!)
 I think it's best used in this manner.
 But remember, I'm not a doctor.
 Do your own research and always consult a health care professional when possible.

 Remember...
 Survival Clay has not been approved by any Federal agencies as a cure for any diseases.
 This means the Corona virus too.